CUH NHS 75th birthday logo

 Expressed milk storage

 The following table gives the storage guidelines for storing expressed milk, including colostrum.
-Please note that in hospital the recommendations for safe storage times are different to in the hospital as stated in the table below.
+Please note that in hospital the recommendations for safe storage times are different to in the home, as stated in the table below.

-Place Maximum time In hospital
+Place | Maximum time | In hospital |

-Place Normal room temperature Maximum time 4-6 hours In hospital Up to 4 hours
+Place Normal room temperature | Maximum time 4-6 hours | In hospital Up to 4 hours |

-Place Fridge: 5 - 10 degrees Maximum time 3 days In hospital 48 hours
+Place Fridge: 5 - 10 degrees | Maximum time 3 days | In hospital 48 hours |

-Place Fridge: 4 degrees or lowers Maximum time 5 days* In hospital 48 hours
+Place Fridge: 4 degrees or lowers | Maximum time 5 days* | In hospital 48 hours |

 * If temperature rises above 4 degrees after 3 days, use within 6 hours or throw away.

-Place Maximum time In hospital
+Place | Maximum time | In hospital |

-Place Freezer: 18 degrees or lower Maximum time 6 months In hospital 3 months
+Place Freezer: 18 degrees or lower | Maximum time 6 months | In hospital 3 months |

-Place Maximum time In hospital
+Place | Maximum time | In hospital |

-Place When defrosting in the fridge Maximum time Usually takes 12 hours to defrost.
-Use as soon as fully defrosted and within 24 hours of removal from freezer In hospital Usually takes 12 hours to defrost.
-Use as soon as fully defrosted and within 24 hours of removal from freezer
+Place When defrosting in the fridge | Maximum time Usually takes 12 hours to defrost.
+Use as soon as fully defrosted and within 24 hours of removal from freezer | In hospital Usually takes 12 hours to defrost.
+Use as soon as fully defrosted and within 24 hours of removal from freezer |

-• NEVER refreeze previously frozen breastmilk.
+- NEVER refreeze previously frozen breastmilk.

-• Breastmilk can be used cold from the fridge, or can be warmed to body temperature by standing in a container of warm water for a few times.
+- Breastmilk can be used cold from the fridge, or can be warmed to body temperature by standing in a container of warm water for a few times.

-• Do not us a microwave to warm breastmilk as this can cause 'hot spots' and affect the quality of the milk.
+- NEVER use a microwave to warm breastmilk as this can cause 'hot spots' and affect the quality of the milk.

 Once my baby is born

-At birth when clinically appropriate, you and your baby will be offered uninterrupted skin-to-skin contact.
+At birth, when clinically appropriate, you and your baby will be offered uninterrupted skin-to-skin contact.
 We recommend that skin-to-skin contact lasts for:

-• At least an hour,
+- At least an hour,

-• Until after the first feed,
+- Until after the first feed,

-• Or, for as long as you want to have skin-to-skin contact for.
+- Or, for as long as you want to have skin-to-skin contact for.

 If skin-to-skin is unable to be facilitated at birth, this will be supported as soon as clinically appropriate for you and your baby.
 Skin-to-skin contact is something you can do to help with feeding and bonding throughout the postnatal period.